What Are Some Facts on Hereditary Alcoholism?

 Singling Out a Gene

 Researchers have been trying for several years to try and single out a gene that can determine the propensity of someone becoming an alcoholic.
 However, that gene has yet to be discovered.
 In 1990, a gene was discovered, called DRD2 that was thought to be that missing link.
-A closer look revealed that while this gene is not a hereditary marker, it does show that the person will be affected by alcoholic more severely than someone without it.
+A closer look revealed that while this gene is not a hereditary marker, it does show that the person will be affected by an alcoholic more severely than someone without it.
 The age at which children begin drinking is rapidly decreasing.
 Finding a genetic marker to show up may be too late to stop the initial onset of alcoholism.

 Protection and Decisions